nukelet/ea044/branch-and-bound/README.md

 where `file` is the path to the file with the program data as described above.
 The program will show a step-by-step description of the branch-and-bound decision tree it is traversing in order to solve the problem.

-Additionally, unning the program with the `--check-solution` flag:
+Additionally, running the program with the `--check-solution` flag:

 ```sh
 $ python bnb.py [file] --check-solution